-- 1. Encouraging all HCW to incorporate hand cleaning into their practice routines before and after direct patient care - 2.
-Reporting performance on a regular basis to senior leaders, physicians, and managers across the health authorities, and to the public - 3.
+- Encouraging all HCW to incorporate hand cleaning into their practice routines before and after direct patient care - Reporting performance on a regular basis to senior leaders, physicians, and managers across the health authorities, and to the public - 3.
 Using a variety of communications such as posters, newsletters, and posting of results on units - 4.
 Making improvements to reduce the barriers identified, such as ensuring that hand cleaning products are readily available for all staff and patients - 5.
-Reviewing the newly created health authority action plans to identify innovative ideas - 6.
-Analysing the 2013 HCW Hand Hygiene Perception Survey and Key Informant Interview results for new initiatives and opportunities
+Identifying new initiatives and opportunities to improve the compliance before patient contact and to engage physicians more effectively.